AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alternates-equivalence.md

 Alternate completions—including those granted retroactively—are treated as valid completions when evaluating prerequisites.
 If a learner has **Completed via Alternate**, they are allowed to proceed with courses that require the target training.

 If an alternate completion is later revoked through retroactive incompletion, the learner may lose eligibility for courses that depend on that prerequisite.
+If learner did not start the dependent/subsequent LO, the eligibility administered by source LO will be reverted.
+If learner already started or completed dependent/subsequent LO then there will be no impact

 #### Impact on learning paths and certifications

-Alternate  completions contribute toward completion of learning paths and certifications.
+Alternate  completions contribute toward completion of learning paths and perpetual certifications.
 Learners can advance or complete these programs when required trainings are satisfied via alternate relationships.

-If an alternate completion is revoked, affected learning paths or certifications may lose progress or completion status until the requirement is met through a valid completion.
+If an alternate completion is revoked, affected learning paths or certifications may lose progress until the requirement is met through a valid completion.

 ### End-to-end workflow